 You might like...

-Raised in the 1930s, 'Abundance' is a late-flowering clematis with small, wine-red flowers which appear from mid-summer to early autumn.
+Raised in the 1930s, Clematis 'Abundance' is a late-flowering clematis bearing small, wine-red flowers which appear from mid-summer to early autumn.

 As with all the late-flowering clematis, pruning is easy.
 Simply cut back the stems to a pair of strong buds 15-20cm (6-8in) above ground level before growth begins in early spring.